jwagnervaz/EFI-VENTURA-DUAL-XEON-E5-2680V4-RX570-ZXDU99D4-V13.1/README.md

 | Graphics | RX 580 2048SP (Chinese ELSA) BIOS MOODED TO RX 570  [Here](https://github.com/jwagnervaz/ELSA-RX-580-SP-BIOS-MOD)           |
 | Audio          | Realtek audio (ALCID=11)            |

+PS: Sata FIXED, without this EFI fixes, rhe board does not recognize any Sata device.

 - This version was prepared using OpenCore 0.9.3 for MacOS Ventura.
 - Fix SMBIOS, was erased for security reasons.